Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 • A raw food diet is also contraindicated for pregnant women, since good protein nutrition is important for the full development of the fetus.

-Mistakes for beginner raw foodists:
+Mistakes of beginner raw foodists:

 Monday: